-People are divided as to whether he was or not, but he was known for being a bit BUFF, and great warrior.
+People are divided as to whether he was or not, but he was known for being quite handsome, and great warrior.
 He fought lots of crusades abroad and ruled not only in England, but Ireland, Cyprus and parts of France also.
-His homosexuality rumours stem from him spending the night in bed with the King of France (some believe it to be a sign of peace between the two countries, some believe it to be a night of HOT RIMMING ACTION), and there are other stories that he confessed to his church “the sin of sodomy” in just his underwear, and took 5 years to sleep with his wife, and only did so as a penance for his homosexuality.
+His homosexuality rumours stem from him spending the night in bed with the King of France (some believe it to be a sign of peace between the two countries, some believe it to be a night of hot blue-blooded man on man action), and there are other stories that he confessed to his church “the sin of sodomy” in just his underwear, and took 5 years to sleep with his wife, and only did so as a penance for his homosexuality.
 His wife was from a forced arranged marriage.
-Lionheart was rumoured to have had relationships with other women, but many believe this was just for show, as stories of his homosexuality are RIFE.
-He probably was gay, just an AGRESSIVE TOP kinda gay.
+Lionheart was rumoured to have had relationships with other women, but many believe this was just for show, as stories of his homosexuality are rife.

 EDWARD II (1307-27)

 One of the higher profile gay monarchs, so much so there was a 1991 film based on his little gay life, and he popped up in “Braveheart” as a flamboyantly gay character.
-By all accounts was QUITE HOT, but was not popular with his people (or his wife).
-There is lots about Edward II online about his gay affairs (including some QUITE ODD slash fiction) so feel free to google away.
+By all accounts was quite hot, but was not popular with his people (or his wife).
+There is lots about Edward II online about his gay affairs (including some really quite bizarre slash fiction) so feel free to google away.
 But he basically pissed off the whole of his country by dating this guy called Piers Gaveston, the 1st Earl of Cornwall -

 Gaveston had a very strong influence on him, and this made him very unpopular.
 Gaveston was eventually beheaded for being a homosexual (something that was VERY ILLEGAL back in those dark times).
 The King then went on to have another affair with Hugh Despenser -

-who was eventually killed by having his genitals removed and his eyes burnt out with FIRE.
-Edward himself was eventually murdered by his wifes lover by having a RED HOT poker slipped up his bottom probably without lube.
+who was eventually killed by having his genitals removed and his eyes burnt out (!).
+Edward himself was eventually murdered by his wife’s lover by having a red hot poker slipped up his bottom probably without lube.

 Richard II (1377-1400)

-Ascending to the throne at just 10 years old, Richard II sounds a bit, well, poofy.
-He also relished the arts, befriended Chaucer and collected fine objects.
-He completely flinched at warmaking and often sympathised with the victims of his foreign crusades, and was so unpopular with his people he was pelted with garbage at a UK parade.
+Ascending to the throne at just 10 years old, Richard II sounds like a sensitive fellow.
+He relished the arts, befriended Chaucer and collected fine objects.
+He completely flinched at war-making and often sympathised with the victims of his foreign crusades, and was so unpopular with his people he was pelted with garbage at a UK parade.

 Mary I (1553 – 1558)

-There are SOME RUMBLINGS that Mary might have been a lesbian, or at least a REPRESSED lesbian which might go some way to explain her bloody reign of terror, but I must admit I am unconvinced personally, she seemed pretty devoted to Philip her husband.
+There are a few rumblings online that Mary might have been a lesbian, or at least a repressed lesbian (which might go some way to explain her bloody reign of terror) but I must admit I am unconvinced personally, she seemed pretty devoted to Philip her husband.
 If anybody knows different please feel free to share the knowledge.